kpeeples/satellite-disconnected/README.md

 ![Architecture](satellite.png "Architecture")

-NOTE: for the example_usage to use the role create a link for both examples subfolders.
+NOTE: (MODIFY AS NEEDED) for the example_usage to use the role create a link for both examples subfolders.
+Playbooks need access to the role which is a leve;l above.
 ```
-# ln -s /home/kpeeples/example-usage-baseline/provisioning/roles/satellite
+# ln -s .. /home/kpeeples/satellite/example-usage-baseline/provisioning/roles/satellite
-# ln -s /home/kpeeples/cure-satellite/example-usage-deployable/provisioning/roles/satellite
+# ln -s .. /home/kpeeples/satellite/example-usage-deployable/provisioning/roles/satellite
 ```

 Steps to run: